 Scott Pickett's Deli & Rotisserie Turns Queen Victoria Market On It's Head

 When two world's collide.
 Scott Pickett one of Australia's hottest chefs has collided with Melbourne institution Queen Victoria Market for quintessential Melbourne magic.
+One of the best quality cheap eats in Melbourne.
 The World Loves Melbourne attended the launch of Pickett's Deli and Rotisserie at Queen Victoria Market and suspect the old queen would have salivated at the Milawa chicken offerings off the rotisserie.

 Early morning breakfast?
 Eat in or take away lunch?
 After work drinks and cocktails?
 Wines by the glass for a "sesh" with cheese and charcuterie?
 But you can't go past the rotisserie action.
 Our question to Scott was, "Where have you been all my life?"
 We love the Queen Victoria Market and it's fine produce (world class market) and Scott has come in with a stunning fresh concept that also pays homage and respect to the market.
 For example, he doesn't have large fridges at Pickett's but rather takes advantage of the large range of fresh produce on hand at the market to drive his business.

 We love the location on the corner facing Elizabeth St near the main entrance.
 It's an intimate space with the rotisserie the star attraction.
 The advent of outside tables in both directions allows for more diners.
 One of the best things to do in Melbourne is to check out Queen Victoria Market and now to include a visit to Pickett's.